GoMyCode-nextGen/javascript-functions/Readme.md

 stringLength("Hello"); // -> 5
 stringLength("Hi"); // -> 2
 ```
-Write a function called concatTwoStrings that takes two strings as parameters and returns a combined (concatenated) string when invoked.
+10.Write a function called concatTwoStrings that takes two strings as parameters and returns a combined (concatenated) string when invoked.

 ```js
 function concatTwoStrings(firstString, secondString) {